Rhaeto-Romance languages: Ladin

-Ladin was initially a Vulgar Latin language from the Alps of northern Italy.
-Beginning in the 6th century the Ladin language began to shrink due to the encroachment of Bavarian and Gallo-Italic languages, surviving in only the isolated mountainous areas.
-In the early Middle Ages the Ladin region came under House of Habsburg and Republic of Venice rule.
-From these two influences the Ladin area underwent the process of Germanisation.
+Ladin was initially a vulgar Latin language from the Alps of northern Italy.
+Beginning in the 6th century, the Ladin language began to shrink due to the encroachment of Bavarian and Gallo-Italic languages, surviving in only the isolated mountainous areas.
+In the early Middle Ages, the Ladin region came under House of Habsburg and Republic of Venice rule.
+From these two influences, the Ladin area underwent the process of Germanisation.

 By the end of World War I Italy had annexed the region that encompassed the Ladin language.
-Along with the nationalism of the 20th century, Ladin was considered by many Italians to be an Italian dialect.
-Benito Mussolini would later push forward an Italianization of the region which further dwindled the Ladin language user base.
-Despite the small amount of Ladin speakers, by 1972 the Italian government afforded Ladin the status of a secondary language.
+With the nationalism of the 20th century, Ladin was considered by many Italians to be an Italian dialect.
+Benito Mussolini later pushed forward an Italianization of the region which further dwindled the Ladin language user base.
+Despite the small number of Ladin speakers, in 1972 the Italian government afforded Ladin the status of a secondary language.

 Geographic distribution

 Romansh

-Spoken in the Swiss canton of Graubünden by 60,561 people – 0.83% of the Swiss population – but this number is rapidly dropping.
+Spoken in the Swiss canton of Graubünden by 60,561 people – 0.83% of the Swiss population.